arjuncooliitr/jarvismind-llm-api/README.md

 # Setup Instructions
 1. Clone the repository into your local machine
-2. Open the repository into your favourite editor
+2. Open the repository in your favourite editor
 3. Install the required dependencies by running listed in `requirements.txt` by running `pip install -r requirements.txt`.
 4. Create a `.env` file and add the required credentials and secrets there like AZURE_OPENAI_ENDPOINT, OPENAI_API_VERSION etc
 5. Run the app : `uvicorn main:app --reload`